Quasi-normal Modes of Static Spherically Symmetric Black Holes in $f(R)$ Theory: solution for qnm

-Another observational aspect of these findings is the breaking of the iso-spectrality.
-It has been shown in \cite{Chandra} that the scalar and vector mode have identical spectra in GR.
+Another observational aspect of these findings is the breaking of iso-spectrality.
+It has been shown in Ref.~\cite{Chandra} that the scalar and vector modes have identical spectra in GR.
 But now due to the source term it becomes evident that in general $f(R)$ theories this iso-spectrality will not be satisfied.
-The homogeneous solution will have an iso-spectral solution to the vector mode but the inhomogeneous part will not be iso-spectral.
-This point has been discussed in ~\ref{Iso-spectrality}.
-They claimed this property will be there for all $f(R)$ theories.
-We prove above that in general this iso-spectrality will be violated as long as the theory has nonzero $\beta$.
+The homogeneous equation will have an iso-spectral solution to the vector mode but the inhomogeneous part will not be iso-spectral.
+This point has been discussed in Sec.~\ref{Iso-spectrality}.
+Ref.~\cite{Shanki} claimed that the breaking of iso-spectrality will be there for all $f(R)$ theories.
+We prove above that in general the iso-spectrality will be violated if the theory has nonzero $\beta$.
 The details of the breakdown of the iso-spectrality has been discussed in~\ref{Iso-spectrality}.